MicroPhase/fpga-docs/source/DEV_BOARD/Z7-NANO/Z7-NANO_Reference_Manual.md

 ### Reset

-​	We provide a key (K1) which can be used as a 'reset' signal for designs running on FPGA.
+​	We provide a key (K1) that can be used as a 'reset' signal for designs running on FPGA.

 ### Micro SD

 ​	The board provides a Micro SD card interface, allowing users to access the SD card memory.
-It also provides BOOT programs for storing ZYNQ chips, Linux operating system kernels, file systems, and other user data files.
+It also provides storage for the ZYNQ chip's bootloader, Linux operating system kernels, file systems, and other user data files.

 ### HDMI

-​	One HDMI video output interface can realize 1080P video image.
+​	One HDMI video output interface can realize 1080P video images.

 ### LED

-​	We provided two LEDs for user to use.
+​	We provide two LEDs for user to use.
 When the corresponding pin of the FPGA is in a low state, the LED is illuminated.

 | Position | Signal Name | Pin Number | Explain |
 | :------: | :---------: | :--------: | :-----: |